 Clinical Associate Professor, Psychiatry and Behavioral Sciences

-Assistant Director, Clinical Psychology Fellowship (APA approved), Department of Psychiatry (2017 - Present)
+Director, Clinical Psychology Fellowship (APA approved), Department of Psychiatry (2021 - Present)

 Director, Clinical Fellowship (SBSM, APA approved), Sleep Health & Insomnia Program (2017 - Present)